Little827/pdfium_bck/README.md

 ### CPU Architectures supported

 The default architecture for Windows, Linux, and Mac is "`x64`".
 On Windows, "`x86`" is also supported.
 GN parameter "`target_cpu = "x86"`" can    be used to override the default value.
 If you specify Android build, the default CPU architecture will be "`arm`".

-It is expected that there are still some places lurking in the code which will not function properly on big-endian architectures.
+It is expected that there are still some places lurking in the code which will not        function properly on big-e      ndian architectures.
 Bugs and/or patches are welcome, however providing this support is **not** a priority at this time.

 #### Google employees